Connecting to dev server...

 - Columns: 4

-Use: Maintain a customer contact database
+Use: Maintain a customer contact database with formulas for summaries

 Example 2: API Data Viewer